ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 `coap_dtls`.
 AS MUST ascertain that the access token is generated for the resource server that C wants to communicate with.
-Also, AS MUST protect the integrity of the access token.
+Also, AS MUST protect the integrity of the access token to ensure that the resource server can detect unauthorized changes.
 If the token contains confidential data such as the symmetric key, the confidentiality of the token MUST also be protected.
 Depending on the requested token type and algorithm in the access token request, the authorization server adds access Information